 - The original letter of acceptance from the university

 - A valid passport/travel document, which also allows you to return to your home country.
 If you live in the USA, this is not necessary.

 - Two recent passport-size photographs, with specifications of name and date of birth on the back

-- If you intend to study in Quebec, you will also need a Certificat d’acceptation du Québec, English and French translations for your document, a statement from the translator and a certified copy of the original documents
+- If you plan to study in Quebec, you will also need a Certificat d’acceptation du Québec, English and French translations of your document, a statement from the translator and a certified copy of the original documents

 - Proof that you paid the study permit fee (150 CAD)

-Unless you come from an English-speaking country, Canadian universities will require you to submit proof of English language proficiency.
-Accepted language tests are:
+Proof of English language skills is not included on the list of required documents for a Canadian student visa.
+But unless you come from an English-speaking country, Canadian universities will require you to submit proof of English language proficiency.
+Accepted language tests:

 6. Biometrics appointment and interview

-Depending on the requirements for your home country, you might have to show up at a Visa Application Centre in your country to have your biometrics taken.
-The biometric fee is 85 CAD.
-This fee is in addition to the regular visa fee.
-Some countries are exempt from the biometrics visit, so it's likely they won't need to visit an application centre at all.
+Depending on your nationality, you might have to show up at a Visa Application Centre in your country to have your biometrics taken.
+The biometrics fee is 85 CAD.
+This fee is in addition to the regular visa application fee.
+Some countries are exempt from this biometrics requirement, so their citizens won’t need to visit an application centre at all.